Gromov K-area and jumping curves in CP^n: Proofs

-Our lemma then follows by Lemma \ref{lemma.k-essential} and Theorem \ref{theorem.corollary}. \end{proof} The theorem then readily follows.
+\begin{proof} Note that all of the rational cohomology of $\Omega ^{2} BSU (r) \simeq \Omega SU (r)$, is in even degree, since by Milnor-Morre, Cartan-Serre \cite{MM}, \cite{CS}, the rational homology algebra of $\Omega SU (r)$ is generated as a ring with Pontryagin product by the rational homotopy groups, (via Hurewicz homomorphism) which are all in even degrees since the rational homotopy groups of $SU (r)$ are well known to be all in odd degrees.
+(In fact $SU (r)$ has the rational homotopy type of the product of odd spheres $S ^{3} \times S ^{5} \ldots$) Consequently, the Serre spectral sequence for the fibration degenerates at the second page and so: Our lemma then follows by Lemma \ref{lemma.k-essential} and Theorem \ref{theorem.corollary}. \end{proof} The theorem then readily follows.
 Since by construction of quantum classes and Lemma \ref{lemma.nonvanish}, for any fixed (not necessarily regular) complex structure $J$ on $P$ compatible with $\Omega$, and with projection to $ \mathbb{CP} ^{n}$ for some complex line $l$ in $ \mathbb{CP} ^{n}$, the restriction of $P$ to $l$, which is diffeomorphic to $ \mathbb{CP} ^{r-1} \times S ^{2}$ has a $J $ holomorphic stable section $u$ in total class $S= - [line] + S ^{2}$.
-As otherwise the relavant Gromov-Witten invariants in class $S$ all vanish and \eqref{eq.nonvanish2} is impossible.
-Of course the stable section $u$ may be in the form of a holomorphic section $u _{p}$ in class $- d[line] + S ^{2}$, with $d>1$ together with some vertical holomorphic bubbles, but this still implies our claim. \end {proof} \begin {proof} [Proof of Theorem \ref{thm.projective}] We just need the following lemma: \begin{lemma} The norm of the curvature $||R _{ \mathcal {A}}||$ of the projectivization $ \mathbb{CP} ^{r-1} \hookrightarrow P \to \mathbb{CP} ^{n}$ is at least $1$. \end{lemma} \begin{proof} Let $ \widetilde{\Omega}$ denote the coupling form of the Hamiltonian fibration $P$ associated to $ \mathcal {A}$, (see for example \cite{MS2} for discussion on coupling forms).
+As otherwise the relevant Gromov-Witten invariants in class $S$ all vanish and \eqref{eq.nonvanish2} is impossible.
+Of course the stable section $u$ may be in the form of a holomorphic section $u _{p}$ in class $ d[line] + S ^{2}$, with $d<-1$ together with some vertical holomorphic bubbles, but this still implies our claim. \end {proof} \begin {proof} [Proof of Theorem \ref{thm.projective}] We just need the following lemma: \begin{lemma} The norm of the curvature $||R _{ \mathcal {A}}||$ of the projectivization $ \mathbb{CP} ^{r-1} \hookrightarrow P \to \mathbb{CP} ^{n}$ is at least $1$. \end{lemma} \begin{proof} Let $ \widetilde{\Omega}$ denote the coupling form of the Hamiltonian fibration $P$ associated to $ \mathcal {A}$, (see for example \cite{MS2} for discussion on coupling forms).
 This is a certain closed form associated to the curvature form of $ \mathcal {A}$, with the following properties.

 The restriction of $ \widetilde{\Omega} $ to fibers $M \simeq \mathbb{CP} ^{r-1}$ of $P \to \mathbb{CP} ^{n}$ coincides with $\omega _{st}$.
 The $ \widetilde{\Omega}$-orthogonal subspaces in $TP$ to the fibers are horizontal subspaces, whose value on horizontal lifts of $v,w \in T _{z} \mathbb{CP} ^{n}$ are given by for $m \in M _{z}$; in other words we evaluate the Lie algebra element of $ \text {Ham}(M_z, \omega)$: $R _{ \mathcal {A}} (v, w)$ (i.e. a function on $M _{z}$) at $m$.